Shelly-Ann Fraser-Pryce: Sponsorship, charities and businesses

 Fraser-Pryce has signed sponsorship deals with Digicel, GraceKennedy and Nike.
 To promote her chase for Olympic glory in 2016, Nike released a series of promotional videos of her training sessions for the 100 m.

 Fraser-Pryce has supported many causes throughout her career.
 She was named as the first UNICEF National Goodwill Ambassador for Jamaica in February 2010.
 That year, she was also named Grace Goodwill Ambassador for Peace in a partnership with Grace Foods and not-for-profit organisation PALS (Peace and Love in Society).
 She also created the Pocket Rocket Foundation, which supports high school athletes in financial need.

 Known for frequently changing her hairstyle during track season, she launched a hair salon named Chic Hair Ja in 2013.

 Career statistics

 Personal bests

 All information taken from World Athletics profile.

 Season's best and rankings

 Season's best 60 m, 100 m and 200 m times, with 100 and 200 m world ranking in brackets (top 20 only) and personal bests bolded.

-Season's best progression in the 100 m and 200 m since 2002.